xokaido/portaswitch/README.md

 # The README

-You need to create .env file with
+You need to create the .env file with

 API_BASE = Base URL of the API<br/>
 API_USER = The API user <br/>